kmlawson/china-revolutions-mo3337/99bibliography.md

 - Dai, Xuanzhi, Elizabeth J. Perry, and Ronald Stanley Suleski. *The Red Spears, 1916–1949*.
 Electronic book.
 Michigan Monographs in Chinese Studies, no. 54.
 2020.
 [Link](http://library.st-andrews.ac.uk/record=b3196830~S5).
 - Dallmayr, Fred R., Tingyang Zhao, and MyiLibrary, eds. *Contemporary Chinese Political Thought: Debates and Perspectives*.
 Asia in the New Millennium.
 2012.
 - Davies, Gloria. *Worrying about China: The Language of Chinese Critical Inquiry*.
 Electronic book.
 2009.
-- Davin, Delia and American Council of Learned Societies. *Woman-Work Women and the Party in Revolutionary China*.
+- Davin, Delia. *Woman-Work Women and the Party in Revolutionary China*.
 1976.
+- ———. *Woman-Work: Women and the Party in Revolutionary China*.
+1St Edition edition.
+1976.
 - Davis, Deborah. *Long Lives: Chinese Elderly and the Communist Revolution.
 Expanded Edition*.
 1991.
 - Davis, Deborah, Ezra Vogel, and Brill Online, eds. *Chinese Society on the Eve of Tiananmen*.
 Electronic book.
 Harvard Contemporary China Series 7.
 1990.
 - De Giorgi, Laura, Peter Ludes, and Merle Schatz, eds. *Contact Zones in China: Multidisciplinary Perspectives*.
 Electronic book.
 2020.
 - Dean, Kenneth. *Lord of the Three in One: The Spread of a Cult in Southeast China*.
 Electronic book.
 2023.
 - DeMare, Brian.
 ‘It Takes a Village: Land Reform in the Classroom’. *PRC History Review*, 2021.
 - ———. *Land Wars: The Story of China’s Agrarian Revolution*.
-1st edition.
 2019.
+[Link](https://library.st-andrews.ac.uk/record=b3624564~S5).
 - ———.
 ‘Local Actors and National Politics: Rural Amateur Drama Troupes and Mass Campaigns in Hubei Province, 1949-1953’. *Modern Chinese Literature and Culture* 24, no. 2 (2012): 129–78.
 [Link](https://www.jstor.org/stable/42940561).
 - DeMare, Brian James. *Mao’s Cultural Army: Drama Troupes in China’s Rural Revolution*.
 Electronic book.
 Cambridge Studies in the History of the People’s Republic of China.
 2015.
 [Link](http://library.st-andrews.ac.uk/record=b3040098~S5).
 - Denton, Kirk A. *Exhibiting the Past: Historical Memory and the Politics of Museums in Postsocialist China*.
 Electronic book.
 2014.